Aequalitas/SemanticSegmentation/README.md

 Main JSON config file:

-* batchSize: <Batchsize for every train round>
+* batchSize: Batchsize for every train round
-* steps: <How many steps each epoch should at least be done>,
+* steps: How many steps each epoch should at least be done,
-* dataset: <A name for the dataset>,
+* dataset: A name for the dataset,
-* classes: <How many classes are to be differentiated with the model>,
+* classes: How many classes are to be differentiated with the model,
-* neuralNetwork: <Name of the neural network>,
+* neuralNetwork: Name of the neural network,
-* learningRate:<Float for the learning rate>,
+* learningRate: Float for the learning rate,
-* epochs: <how many epochs the model should be trained with>,
+* epochs: How many epochs the model should be trained with,
-* gpu:<gpu number>
+* gpu: GPU number

 Dataset JSON config file:

 * name: <Name of the dataset>,
 * size: <Int, size of the dataset>,
-* trainsize: <float, percentage for how big the train size should be e.g. 95% of the dataset -> 0.95>,
+* trainsize: float, percentage for how big the train size should be e.g. 95% of the dataset -> 0.95,
-* x: <int, x value of the to be used image>,
+* x: int, x value of the to be used image,
-* y: <int, y value of the to be used image>,
+* y: int, y value of the to be used image,
-* imageChannels: <int, how many channels does the input image have>,
+* imageChannels: int, how many channels does the input image have,
-* preProcessedPath": <Path of already pre-processed images>,
+* preProcessedPath": Path of already pre-processed images,
-* downsize: <String, "True" when the images should be downsized, "False" when not>,
+* downsize: String, "True" when the images should be downsized, "False" when not,
-* classes : <How many classes are to be differentiated with the model>,
+* classes : How many classes are to be differentiated with the model,
-* path: <Relative path to the dataset foler>,
+* path: Relative path to the dataset foler,
-* serializedObject: <Wether the dataset is serialized into a numpy object>,
+* serializedObject: Wether the dataset is serialized into a numpy object,
-* fileName: <Filename of the serialized object>,
+* fileName: Filename of the serialized object,
-* images: <Subfolder of the train input images>,
+* images: Subfolder of the train input images,
-* labels: <Subfolder of the label input images(Ground-truth)>,
+* labels: Subfolder of the label input images(Ground-truth),
-* ClassToRGB: <Int Array, where the index is the class and the value and RGB array that is associated with this class>
+* ClassToRGB: Int Array, where the index is the class and the value and RGB array that is associated with this class